 American Airlines is the king of MIA, and it shows in its splashy terminal.
 It currently boasts the most food options of any terminal in the airport and is worth the visit if hunger strikes.

 - Cafe Versailles: There’s nothing like a shot or ten of Cuban coffee at Versailles after a long haul, or heck, before a long haul if so inclined.
-Cuban sandwiches and lots of clamor en español remind patrons that they aren’t in Kansas anymore, if but for a few hours.
+Cuban sandwiches and clamor en español remind patrons that they aren’t in Kansas anymore, if only for a few hours.
 And, if the line is too long at this one [D20], there is one other open [D44 and D5].

 - Icebox Cafe: South Beach brunch and bakery staple set up shop at MIA to satisfy the sweet tooth of bitter air travelers.
 [D8]